Autism – The Sorrows and Joys

 Articles related to Autism:

-Many parents are not sure at first.
-If you’re not sure but you think your child might be autistic, talk to a trusted and experienced health care provider.
-Pursue the autism testing for a diagnosis now.
-Shop carefully for the right health care provider and autism care team.
-Your child needs an excellent evaluation and the correct diagnosis.
+It’s now possible for most individuals with autism to have childhood go well.
+And, for that matter, to have adolescence, adult life, and life generally go well.
+Understandably, many parents are not sure at first.
+If you’re not sure but you think your child might have autism, talk to a trusted and experienced doctor.
+Get the testing done and get the diagnosis as soon as possible.
+Shop carefully for the pediatrician and autism care team.
+Your child needs the best possible evaluation and you have to have the correct diagnosis.

-Here’s why you need to do this now and not later.
-The sooner the diagnosis is made and therapy is started, the better.
-The earlier the therapy starts the more neurologically corrective it can be.
-Thus, the sooner it starts the better the eventual outcome for your child to grow up well and live life well.
-If the diagnosis is autism, your health care provider will pull a whole autism treatment team together.
-Then your child can be surrounded by this enriched environment.
+Here’s why you, the parents, need to do this now and not later.
+The sooner the diagnosis is made and the therapies is started, the better.
+The earlier the therapeutic team starts their work the more they will be able to make the situation medically right.
+This means that the sooner the therapies start the better the eventual outcome for your child to grow up well and live life well.
+If the diagnosis is autism, your doctor will pull a whole autism treatment team together.
+Then your child can be surrounded and helped by this enriched environment of trained professionals.

-In broad outline here’s a picture of an autistic child.
+As an overview (not specific on every detail) here’s the picture of a child with autism.
 Your child might be very interested in something, though not necessarily interested in what’s immediately around him.
 He might do the same thing over and over again in a way that, at least to you, does not seem to make sense.
-You talk with him in plain, simple child’s language and you’re not sure that what you’re saying is what he is hearing.
-Clearly, at times, he wants or needs something in an emotionally intense way, but it is far from clear what that something is.
+You talk with him in plain, simple child’s language and you’re still not sure that what you’re saying is what he’s hearing.
+Clearly, at times, he wants or needs something in an emotionally intense way, but it’s far from clear what that something is.
 On the playground he has a mind of his own, and might or might not connect with the other kids all the time.

 Three Important Aspects of Autism